skuhl/sys-prog-examples/README.md

     git pull

-If you have made changes to your programs, "git pull" fails, and you don't want to save your changes, run the following when you are in the sys-prog-examples directory:
+If you want to ensure that your copy of the repository exactly matches the latest version of the this repository, run the following when you are in the sys-prog-examples directory (this will delete any local files you added to the directory!):

-	git reset --hard HEAD
+	git fetch --all
-	git pull
+	git reset --hard origin/master